 It may seem like paying for IVF is now solely in the realm of the wealthy.
 However, there are still some ways to raise the money needed for IVF with no savings and bad credit.
 These 3 unconventional financing methods may just get you your IVF money and put you on the road to parenthood.

-Believe it or not, there are several companies out there which offer grants to deserving couples to pay for their IVF.
+Believe it or not, there are several companies out there that offer grants to deserving couples to pay for their IVF.
 You have to meet their specific requirements, such as age and income requirements, which are different for each company.
 Plus, most companies that offer grants only give out a few each year.
 If you're one of the lucky few to apply and get funded, though, this could be the answer to your prayers.

 Some of the more well-known IVF grant programs include: